 Get your pizza base as thin as you want it, I normally go for around 0.5cm.
 Don’t forget it will rise when it’s being cooked.
 I would then leave the pizza base for 20 minutes prior to putting toppings on.

-Common Mistakes Making Homemade Pizza Dough
+Common Mistakes With Homemade Pizza Dough

 There are a number of common and easy mistakes that can happen when trying to make your own homemade pizza dough.
 By learning what these mistakes are, you can avoid them the next time.